lmhagar/ABTestFDR/README.md

 # ABTestFDR
-Supplementary code for Design of Bayesian A/B Tests with False Discovery Rates and Power manuscript
+Supplementary code for Design of Bayesian A/B Tests Controlling False Discovery Rates and Power manuscript

 There are six code files for this manuscript.